smurfwizard/datasciencecoursera/README.md

 # datasciencecoursera
-Theis is my repository for the Data Science courses
+This is my repository for the Data Science courses